 - Eye movement desensitization and reprocessing (EMDR): EMDR effectively treats phobias related to past adverse or traumatic events.
 This could be a good choice for someone who has experienced a traumatic event leading to the onset of cibophobia symptoms.6

-- Virtual reality exposure therapy: Virtual reality exposure therapy is a more recent form of therapy that has been developed, to expose a person to their trigger through a virtual reality headset.
+- Virtual reality exposure therapy: Virtual reality exposure therapy is a more recent form of therapy that has been developed, which exposes a person to their trigger through a virtual reality headset.
 It has shown promise as an effective tool in treating specific phobias.7

 Medications